dvoracekma2019/magisk-files-old/note.md

 ### Diffs to official Magisk

-- [General] Use MagiskHide/SuList to manage the visibility of modified files by module
+- [General] Use "Unmount modules" to manage the visibility of modified files by module
 - [Manager] Support installing into system partition for emulator
 - [General] Copy required files to `/system` for `addon.d`
 - [Manager] Show all supported languages in Language settings for Chinese ROM